O'Reilly the hero as Canada beat Olympic champs Russia

 The Soviet Union dominated the event from the start of the 1960s until its dissolution, winning it 20 times in 25 editions.

-Since then, Russia have won gold five times, bettered only but Sweden and the Czechs with six and Canada with seven.
+Since then, Russia have won gold five times, bettered only by Sweden and the Czechs with six and Canada with seven.

+Switzerland, who were not regarded as one of the title favourites, built the foundation for their surprise win over a strong Finland team with their goals coming in a four-minute blitz in the middle of the match.